 The Quinta da Regaleira

 This property was acquired in 1892 by Antonio Carvalho Monteiro.
 He hired the Italian architect Luigi Mannini to design the palace in the neo-manueline style.
 The building includes a Hunting Room or Dining Room with hunting scenes and sculptures, a Billiard Room or Monarch’s Room with paintings engraved into the wooden ceiling of Portuguese monarchs from Portugal’s first King Afonso Henriques to King João V. The gardens are dotted with mythological statues, ponds, grottoes, and an Initiation Well following masonic rituals.
-Visits are by guided tours and should be booked in advance by calling +351-21-9106650.
+Open 10am to 5.30pm.
+To book visits please call +351-21-9106650.

 Monserrate Palace & Park